 While in law school, Marsellas served as a legal extern at the Carl Vinson Institute of Government, where he worked on a variety of local government and public policy projects.
 When away from the office, Marsellas enjoys spending time with his family and friends, enjoys traveling, going to jazz concerts, and serving at his church.

-Cathy Brown, Grants Development Specialist
+Cathi Franklin, Grants Development Specialist

 - Acworth Downtown Development Authority